Grunet/openfeature-for-denodeploy/README.md

 Before you can run it you'll need to get 2 things

-1. The URL to connect to KV with from the Deno CLI
+1. The URL with which to connect to Deno Deploy's KV from the Deno CLI
 2. A Deno Deploy access token

 The former can be found at